darshgun/atlaskit/packages/helpers/motion/README.md

 # Motion

-The Atlaskit motion variables, components, mixins, and helpers.
+Atlassian motion variables, components and more.

 ## Installation